 - Let egg whites stand at room temperature for 30 minutes.
 Grease six 6-oz. ramekins or custard cups and lightly sprinkle with sugar; set aside.

 - Preheat oven to 375°.
 In a small saucepan, melt butter.
 Stir in flour until smooth; gradually add milk and cream.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Transfer to a large bowl.

 - Stir a small amount of hot mixture into egg yolks; return all to the bowl, stirring constantly.
 Stir in the brown sugar, crystallized ginger and spices until blended; allow to cool slightly.

 - In a large bowl with clean beaters, beat egg whites until stiff peaks form.
 With a spatula, stir a fourth of the egg whites into ginger mixture until no white streaks remain.
 Fold in remaining egg whites until combined.
 Transfer to prepared dishes.

-- Bake at 375° for 20-24 minutes or until the top is puffed and center appears set.
+- Bake 20-24 minutes or until the top is puffed and center appears set.
 Serve immediately.
 Yield: 6 servings.